watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

    ```

 ## Step 3: Connect to watsonx Assistant
-There are two ways to connect your Milvus vector database to watsonx Assistant for search and conversational search, either through the built-in Milvus Search Integration or using the Custom Service Search.
+There are two ways to connect your Milvus vector database to watsonx Assistant for search and conversational search, either through the built-in Milvus search integration or using the Custom Service search.

 ### Option 1: Use the built-in Milvus search integration
 Please go to the [watsonx Assistant product docs](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-overview) to find more details about how to set up the built-in Milvus search integration.